-Mr. SURREY.
-Yes, sir Senator Morroy, flow has the-I don't know how the automobile excise tax is going to end up, but as of today, that is the present law-how is the automobile excise tax assessed and collected A Mr. SURREY.
-For the sales for any particular month a return must be filed and payment made at the end of the following month Senator Morrow.
-And if I ship a car on the 10th day of April, I
+Mr. Surrey.
+Yes, sir Senator Morrow, flow has the-I don't know how the automobile excise tax is going to end up, but as of today, that is the present law-how is the automobile excise tax assessed and collected.

+Mr. Surrey.
+For the sales for any particular month a return must be filed and payment made at the end of the following month.

-Senator MORTON.
-And IT I ship a car on the total way vice propa-pay the tax on the end of May, Mr. Suprey.
-That is correct Senator Morron.
-Well, I tonk that the automobile industry proba-bly has, I know it enjoys excellent credit, and probably they can afford to pay their taxes as easily, if not more easily than the distilling in-dustry.
-Of course there was a time when the State of Michigan got in such hardship that they hard to ask the automobile industry to pay their taxes in advance, but through political circumstances they may have etvalentened that one out have straightened that one out.
-There is one other thing, Mr. Surrey, and then I wen't hold you any longer.
+Senator Morroy.
+And if I ship a car on the 10th day of April, I pay the tex on the and of May.

+pay the tax on the end of May.

+Mr. Surrey.
+That is correct.

+Senator Morron.
+Well, I think that the automobile industry probably has, I know it enjoys excellent credit, and probably they can afford to pay their taxes as easily, if not more easily than the distilling industry.
+Of course there was a time when the State of Michigan got in such lardship that they hard to ask the automobile industry to pay their taxes in advance, but through political circumstances they may have streamthand that one out.

-There is in the case of tebacco, cigarattes.
+have straightened that one out.
+There is one other thing, Mr. Surrey, and then I won't hold you any longer.
+There is in the case of tobacco, cigarettes.
 The time starts when the merchandise leaves the manufacturing or processing plant.
-In the case of distined spirits, the time starts when the bulk merchandise, that is, the whisky in barrels, is withdrawn from bonded warehouse.
+In the case of distilled spirits, the time starts when the bulk merchandise, that is, the whisky in barrels, is withdrawn from bonded warehouse.

 You told me the other day that you are making a study of this.
 There seems to me an inequity and it causes operating difficulties.
-In the distilling industry, sales are very heavy in the 6 or 7 weeks before the Christmas season, and very light in certain other periods.
-Be-cause of this heavy tax, a distiller can hardly a. rd to hold bottle goods on his floor because it is taxpaid or taxpaid within a few days.
+In the distilling industry, sales are very heavy in the cor 7 weeks before the Christmas season, and very light in certain other periods.
+Because of this heavy tax, a distiller can hardly a, rd to hold bottle goods on his floor because it is taxpaid or taxpaid within a few days.
 We have distillers in some small towns throughout Kentucky where the labor supply is somewhat limited, and it means that he has to bring in extra help at times and then face the resultant unemployment compensation.
-If the same thing applied to the distilling industry that applies in the case of tobacco, that is that this tax, whatever the period is, whether it is 1 month or 45 days or 15 days, whether it begins t to apply when the merchandise leaves his warehouse, it would make for a simpler operation in the industry.
+If the same thing applied to the distilling industry that applies in the case of tobacco, that is that this tax, whatever the period is, whether it is 1 month or 45 days or 15 days, whether it begins to apply when the merchandise leaves his warehouse, it would make for a simpler operation in the industry.
 I think it would be one equity that we might consider in return for slapping this extra dollar and a half a gallon which the Congress promised would be taken off just as soon as the hostilities were over.
 I know that one Congress can't bind another, and 1 Kentucky Senator's vote can't overcome 98 others, but it does seem to me this could be studied and expeditiously studied, and with the end in mind, or view in mind, of attempting to enable them to operate on a more stable level which would make for not only a more efficient operation but would have less impact in these smaller communities on leaving a job or being out of work.